Dialog: Movie

 Movie

-The Movie command solves these two problems.
+The Movie command and dialog solves these two problems.

 Use the Movie dialog to record and save: